Mayappa123/Mayappa123/README.md

-:--:<h1> 👋 Hi I'm Mayappa! </h1>
+<h1> 👋 Hi I'm Mayappa! </h1>

-I'm a passionate learner currently focusing on web development and Java.
+I'm a passionate learner currently focusing on web Development.

 💞️ I'm eager to collaborate on exciting and innovative projects that align with my skills and interests.

-I love sharing knowledge through my code, articles, posts, and talks. 💙️
+💙️I love sharing knowledge through my code, articles, posts, and talks.

 ---
  ### 🚀 My GitHub Stats: